LeilaVanco/LeilaVanco/README.md

 - I’m going to create a Discord Bot in Python (and maybe use MongoDB Compass as db)

+- Aaand after this a website (just for fun)

 - AFTER THIS I'll buy a server (NAS?)

-- Aaand after this a website (just for fun)

-- When I'll have my Baccalauréat, I'll buy a computer and probably do lot of things on it
+- When I'll have my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it

 <h3 align="left">Connect with me:</h3>
 <p align="left">